Caring for your senior horse

-Schedule routine dental and physical exams with your veterinarian to detect any problems early.
+Schedule routine dental and physical exams with your veterinarian to detect problems early.

 Make sure your saddle fits properly as your senior horse’s topline changes.

-Make sure your horse has a high quality diet that meets all their nutrient needs including vitamins and minerals.
+Feed your horse a high quality diet that meets all their nutrient needs.

 Watch for early signs of cancer or Cushing’s syndrome for best treatment outcomes.

 Keep senior horses up-to-date on vaccines and deworming to prevent infection.